nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 5.4 Tag a module : `tag` <a name="tag-module"></a>

+How does **MODTrek** track which requirements I have fulfilled?
+Here at **MODTrek**, we know that requirements that modules fall under can change from time to time so we give you a flexible way to track this with tags!

-Tags a module to include or remove one or more degree requirements (e.g. University Level Requirements, Computer Science Foundation etc) that the module may or may not fulfil.
+Tag a module to include or remove one or more degree requirements (e.g. University Level Requirements, Computer Science Foundation etc) that the module may or may not fulfil.
-For instance, after completing a planned module, you may want to include a tag for the module. <br>
+For example, after completing a planned module, you may want to include a tag for the module with up-to-date tags of degree requirements it fulfills. <br>
 Refer to [Add a module](#add-module) for the tags that you can use.

 **Syntax:**